 St. Geme Laboratory

-- Haemophilus influenzae pathogenicity – understanding the roles of the HMW1/HMW2 adhesins, the Hia/Hsf adhesins, and the Hap adhesin
+- Haemophilus influenzae pathogenicity and vaccine development – understanding the roles of the HMW1/HMW2 adhesins, the Hia/Hsf adhesins, and the Hap adhesin in pathogenesis and as potential vaccine antigens

 - Bacterial protein secretion – characterizing type V secretion, including secretion of two-partner secretion proteins, conventional autotransporters, and trimeric autotransporters